Images & Graphics

 Need assistance with image optimization?
 Submit a project request, and the web team will be happy to help.

-Include meaningful alternative descriptions (Alt Text)
+Include meaningful alternative descriptions (alt-text)

-Good alt text is:
+Good alt-text is:

 • context dependant.
 Think about why you are using a particular image in the context you are using it.

-Important notes to mention:
+Important notes about alt-text

 • Avoid"An image of..." (or "A graphic of...").
 Screen readers know that this is an image and will announce the element as such.
-Starting your alt text with “image of” is therefore redundant.
+Starting your alt-text with “image of” is therefore redundant.

 • Avoid using chatGPT.
 Although it may be convenient, AI cannot yet provide meaningful text descriptions like humans can.